Heinrichsthal

-Heinrichsthal is a community in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
-It is part of the Verwaltungsgemeinschaft (Administrative Community) of Heigenbrücken.
+Heinrichsthal is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+It is part of the Verwaltungsgemeinschaft (Administrative community) of Heigenbrücken.

 Geography

 Location

 Heinrichsthal lies in the Bavarian Lower Main (Bayerischer Untermain) in the Mittelgebirge (hill range) Spessart.
 It is a part of the district of Aschaffenburg.

-Constituent communities
+Constituent municipalities

 Heinrichsthal has the following Gemarkungen (traditional rural cadastral areas): Altenplos, Cottenbach, Heinersreuth, Unterwaiz.
-The two hamlets of Unterlohrgrund and Oberlohrgrund on district road AB 7 are parts of the community.
+The two hamlets of Unterlohrgrund and Oberlohrgrund on district road AB 7 are parts of the municipality.

 History

+Heinrichsthal developed in the early 1600s as a village of glass workers.

 As part of the Archbishopric of Mainz, Heinrichsthal passed at Secularization in 1803 to the newly formed Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to Bavaria.
-In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.
+In the course of administrative reform in Bavaria, the current municipality came into being with the Gemeindeedikt (“Municipal Edict”) of 1818.